unm-historiography/metahistory/essays/thematic/bibleVscience.md

 The step away from the literal interpretation left a gap in the Bible and its relationship to the natural world.
 This gap was quickly filled in by the **Two Books** metaphor.
 This metaphor states that God gave mankind information, or revelation, through different, but coordinated sources.
 The first source is the Bible, while the other one is the world (God’s creation).
 This metaphor appealed to the masses because not everyone knew how to read, or had the scriptures available to them, however one does not need to know how to read to observe the beauty of God’s creation.

 Multiple Christian theologians and scholars supported this metaphor. **John Chrysostom** was the Archbishop of Constantinople and was one of the main figures to support this idea.
 “If God had given instruction by means of books, and of letter, he who knew letters would have learnt what was written, but the illiterate man would have gone away without receiving any benefit… This however cannot be said with respect to the heavens and every man that walks upon the earth, shall hear this voice; for not by means of the ears, but through the sight, it reaches our understanding.”
-(Blackwell, pg 12)
+(Stump, pg 12)

 All of these paradigm shifts or changing of philosphies of looking at the Bible was spurned on by the advancement of knowledge in the pursuit of science.
 The more that was understood about the world the more the persception of the Bible changed.
 It was this strong connection to the natural world and the emphasis on God’s creation that led to the biggest battle science or the Bible has ever seen.